GregoryKucherkov/DevOps-CI-CD/README.md

 ## Jenkins:
  first got to UI, then approve seed job;
+ kubectl get svc -n jenkins

+ you will see url(as it is on loadbalancer)

  To do so, go to manage Jenkins, scroll down to Script Approval, and aprrove it then build now -> it will create goit-django-docker click Build now for goit-django-docker